Kathryn J. Swoboda, MD

 Projects underway to answer these questions

-We identified a de novo missense mutation in NALCN, c.1768C.T, in an infant with a severe neonatal lethal form of the recently characterized CLIFAHDD syndrome (congenital contractures of the limbs and face with hypotonia and developmental delay).
+Figure 3: We identified a de novo missense mutation in NALCN, c.1768C.T, in an infant with a severe neonatal lethal form of the recently characterized CLIFAHDD syndrome (congenital contractures of the limbs and face with hypotonia and developmental delay).
 When engineered into the C elegans ortholog, this mutation results in a severe gain-of-function phenotype, with hypercontraction and uncoordinated movement.

-We engineered 6 additional CLIFAHDD syndrome mutations into C elegans and the mechanism of action could be divided into 2 categories: half phenocopied gain-of-function mutants and half phenocopied loss-of function mutants.
+Figure 4.
 Mutations in ATP1A3 cause Alternating Hemiplegia of Childhood (AHC) by disrupting function of the neuronal Na+/K+ ATPase.
 Published studies to date indicate 2 recurrent mutations, D801N and E815K, and a more severe phenotype in the E815K cohort.
 We performed mutation analysis and retrospective genotype-phenotype correlations in all eligible patients with AHC enrolled in the US AHC Foundation registry from 1997-2012.
-Clinical data were abstracted from standardized caregivers’ questionnaires and medical records and confirmed by expert clinicians.
-We identified ATP1A3 mutations by Sanger and whole genome sequencing, and compared phenotypes within and between 4 groups of subjects, those with D801N, E815K, other ATP1A3 or no ATP1A3 mutations.
 We identified heterozygous ATP1A3 mutations in 154 of 187 (82%) AHC patients.
 Of 34 unique mutations, 31 (91%) are missense, and 16 (47%) had not been previously reported.